SCSSierra Chart Study

 What it is

 Conceptually, an scsf_ function plays two roles.
-On its very first invocation (when sc.SetDefaults is true), it acts as the study's configuration block — it declares the display name, the subgraphs it will plot, the inputs the user can edit, and various behavioral flags.
-On every subsequent invocation, it acts as the study's runtime body — it consumes bar data and produces outputs.
+On its very first invocation (when sc.SetDefaults is true), it acts as the study's configuration block: it declares the display name, the subgraphs it will plot, the inputs the user can edit, and various behavioral flags.
+On every subsequent invocation, it acts as the study's runtime body, consuming bar data and producing outputs.

 Why it matters